 2.1.
-"Devices for reversing motion" means devices intended to give a clear view of the rear of the vehicle within the fields of vision defined in paragraph 15.2.
+"Devices for means of rear visibility or detection " means devices intended, when reversing, to give a clear view of the rear of the vehicle within the fields of vision defined in paragraph 15.2. or intended to detect objects in the field of detection defined in paragraph 15.3.

-These can be conventional mirrors, Rear-View Camera System or other devices able to present information about the field of vision to the driver.
+These can be conventional mirrors, Rear-View Camera System, detection systems or other devices.

 2.1.1.
 "Close-proximity rear-view device" means a device that gives the field of vision defined in paragraph 15.2. of this Regulation.

 2.1.2.
-"Devices for indirect vision" means devices that present information of the fields of vision defined in paragraph 15.2.
+"Devices for means of rear visibility" means devices that present information of the fields of vision defined in paragraph 15.2.

 2.1.2.1.
 “Rear-View Camera system (RVCS)” means any system intended to render an image of the outside world and give a clear view to the rear of the vehicle within the fields of vision defined in paragraph 15.2. by means of camera.